lschaerfen/intron_sortseq/README.md

 pip install -e .
 ```

-## Re-generating analyses and figures from "Rapid folding of nascent RNA regulates eukaryotic RNA biogenesis"
+## Re-generating analyses and figures from "Control of gene output by intronic RNA structure"
 To re-generate the analyses, either run the analysis pipeline on deposited raw data, or download processed files from GEO accession number [GSE308590](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE308590).
 Save the raw or processed data files in the `data` directory in the respective folder.
 If starting from raw data, execute the Snakemake pipeline:

 ```bash